Congress Square: Buildings and monuments

 Several important buildings face the square.
 Among them, there is the early Baroque Ursuline Church of the Holy Trinity, the Casino Building, one of the few Neoclassical buildings remaining in Ljubljana after the earthquake of 1895, the Slovenian Philharmonic building, and the rectorate of the University of Ljubljana, formerly the seat of the Provincial Diet of the Duchy of Carniola.
 The Slovenska matica publishing house also has its seat on the square.

 In 1852, a full length statue of the Austrian field marshal Joseph Radetzky was erected in the square.
 It depicted Radetzky in the battle against the Italian army encouraging his soldiers.
 The statue was removed six years later, after Radetzky's death, because the town councillors found out that a cast was not decent enough for a monument.
 In 1860, they erected in a ceremony a bust statue created by the Austrian sculptor Anton Dominik Fernkorn.
 It was almost two meters high and made of bronze, and was the first representative public statue.
 The field marshal was depicted highly realistically in his suit with decorations and a laurel wreath as a symbol of victory and glory.
 The statue was meant to reflect the loyalty to the Habsburg crown and was the place of all events on a high level in Ljubljana, but also the meeting place for drunk citizens at night.
-The statue was removed by "patriots" in the night of the 30 December 1918, after the collapse of the Austria-Hungary and the end of World War II, and later placed in the National Museum.
+The statue was removed by "patriots" in the night of the December 30, 1918, after the collapse of Austria-Hungary and the end of World War II, and later placed in the National Museum.

-In the late 1930s, the square was renovated by the prominent Slovene architect Jože Plečnik.
-New trees on the park were planted, most of which are still there today.
+In the frame of Plečnik's renovation prior to World War II, new trees were planted in the park, most of which are still there today.
 In 1940, an equestrian statue of King Alexander I of Yugoslavia created by the architect Lojze Dolinar was erected in the middle of the square.
 In 1941, the statue was removed by the Fascist Italian occupation forces.
 In 1954, after the formal annexation of Zone B of the Free Territory of Trieste to Yugoslavia, an anchor was placed in the park to symbolize victory over Italian expansionism and the union of the Slovenian Littoral with the rest of Slovenia.

 Several other monuments also stand on the square: Jože Plečnik's memorial to the women who protested against the political imprisonment of Slovene patriots during the Italian occupation of the Province of Ljubljana, a fountain with drinking water designed by the architect Boris Kobe, and a replica of a golden Roman monument found among the ruins of Emona.
 A Biedermeier bandstand from the 1830s also stands in the park.